 NYC Announces Deep Energy Retrofits for 9 City-Owned Buildings

 The New York City government has been characterized by taking the lead in green construction and sustainability.
 This is reflected by initiatives like the Greener, Greater Buildings Plan (GGBP) and the Climate Mobilization Act.
 Leading by example, the city government has selected nine buildings for deep energy retrofits, which will cut energy consumption by 50% or more.
-The lessons learned from this project will provide insight on how to retrofit similar buildings.
+The lessons learned from this project will provide insight into how to retrofit similar buildings.

 Find the best energy efficiency measures for your building.